-After getting the hang of creating arithmetic reporter procedures and understanding that the reporters report to commands, I introduced a classic Logo programming project, Gossip, immortalized in the book, Exploring Language with Logo.
-(Goldenberg & Feurzeig, 1987) but likely invented years earlier at the MIT Logo Lab.
+After getting the hang of creating arithmetic reporter procedures and understanding that the reporters report to commands, I introduced a classic Logo programming project, Gossip, immortalized in the book, Exploring Language with Logo, (Goldenberg & Feurzeig, 1987) but likely invented years earlier at the MIT Logo Lab.
 This project uses reporters that randomly assemble insults for classmates and friends.
 Although each of the building blocks (subprocedures) in the project follow the same simple format, they may arranged in different order to build more sophisticated gossip or insults.
 Along the way, the concept of Logo lists is introduced, along with lists of lists.
 Pick is a reporter that returns a random item found in a list.
+2

+''' to person show person output pick [Seymour Paulo Artemis Artemis

+Cynthia]

+end Show person Paulo

 '''

-to person

-output pick [Seymour Paulo Artemis Show person

-Cynthia] Paulo

-end

-show person

-Artemis

-'''

-&lt;sup>2 All of the Logo examples used in this paper were created in Lynx, a web-based version of MicroWorlds, a popular Logo dialect.
+2 All of the Logo examples used in this paper were created in Lynx, a web-based version of MicroWorlds, a popular Logo dialect.
 The terms, Lynx and Logo, will be used interchangeably in this text.